EARTHQUAKE COUNTRY – HOW TO PREPARE YOUR HOME FOR AN EARTHQUAKE

 Some homes are supported with concrete blocks or piers that rest upon upright posts.
 These posts are extremely vulnerable during an earthquake; they are susceptible to swaying movements and may collapse.
 Repairing collapsed posts is extremely expensive (10’s of thousands of dollars).

 Making sure your home is prepared for an earthquake is not the only thing to consider; in the unfortunate event that your home doesn’t make it, do you have a backup shelter and enough emergency food and water to survive?
 Coordinating with family, friends, and neighbors can help make sure you have a place to stay and enough resources to survive.
-Others may lose there home and require shelter from you.
+Others may lose their home and require shelter from you.
 Do you have the necessary means to provide for yourself and possibly others?
 Now is the time to make sure your storage is filled with all the disaster preparedness necessities.